3283 Recreation Specialist - Expanded Learning Time

 8. Performs related duties as assigned.

-Working Conditions: Incumbents may be required to work evenings, weekends, and/or holidays.
+Working Conditions: Incumbents required to attend monthly meeting outside of regular work schedule.
+May be required to work evenings, weekends, and/or holidays.
 Full time and part time positions may be available.

-Possession of an associate degree from an accredited college or university;
+Possession of an associate degree from an accredited college or university AND

 The stated desirable qualifications may be used to identify job finalists at the end of the selection process when candidates are referred for hiring.